Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 Appalachian State Stats and Trends

-- This season, the Mountaineers have one against the spread win in two games as a favorite of 21 points or more.

-- Appalachian State has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).
+- Appalachian State has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).

-- When Appalachian State records more than 42.4 points, it is 2-1 against the spread and 3-0 overall.
+- In games that Appalachian State picks up more than 559.3 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Mountaineers have turned the ball over 12 times this season, one more turnover than the Red Wolves have forced (11).